What to Do in Cuba?

 #9 Do stay in a private home

 Private homes are a great choice for Cuba due to the country’s safety and hospitality of its hosts.
+It’s also a great way to ensure that you are supporting the Cuban people during your trip.

 #10 Do download an offline map before you leave